-- Market Accessibility and Advantageous Competition Pricing is a key element in establishing a fair value for the farms in the supply chain and market.
-To support our farms in accessing the market inefficiently and enabling sound decision-making for negotiating attractive prices. - 2.
+- 1. Market Accessibility and Advantageous Competition Pricing is a key element in establishing a fair value for the farms in the supply chain and market.
+To support our farms in accessing the market inefficiently and enabling sound decision-making for negotiating attractive prices, Juhayna has created a Pricing Formula that takes into account risk factors and supply/demand forces.
+We continue to revisit the Pricing Formula on a yearly basis or at emerging disruptions, to enable fair and competitive revenue streams to our farmers. - 2.
 Reduction of Market Risk through Diversification To increase farm income and to reduce the risk linked to market price fluctuations, farms were encouraged and supported to diversify into other farming activities and possible non-farming activities. - 3.
-Financial stability social sustainability
+Financial stability